^

 IL-6

-T- and B-lymphocytes, macrophages, fibroblasts, endothelial cells
+T and B lymphocytes, macrophages, fibroblasts, endothelial cells

 IL-7

-Stromal cells, fibroblasts, endothelial cells, T-lymphocytes, bone marrow cells
+Stromal cells, fibroblasts, endothelial cells, T lymphocytes, bone marrow cells

-Acceleration of growth of pre-T and pre-B cells
+Acceleration of pre-T and pre-B cell growth

 IL-8

-T-cells, macrophages, endothelial cells, fibroblasts, hepatocytes
+T cells, macrophages, endothelial cells, fibroblasts, hepatocytes

-Activation of neutrophils, chemoattractant for lymphocytes, neutrophils, macrophages and eosinophils
+Neutrophil activation, chemoattractant for lymphocytes, neutrophils, macrophages and eosinophils

 IL-9